 The loss of electronic or paper personal/sensitive data, could lead to a serious breach.
-A serious data breach may require Greenvale School to notify the

-Information Commissioner's Office and this could lead to a monetary penalty being levied.
+A serious data breach may require Greenvale School to notify the Information Commissioner's Office and this could lead to a monetary penalty being levied.

-Electronic records should be kept securely, ensuring appropriate and up-to-date encryption software, as well as individual logging passwords and PINs are in place when accessing these records.
-Safety measures such as routinely back ups of data and software to facilitate audit trails should also be set.
+Electronic records should be kept securely, ensuring appropriate and up-to-date encryption software, as well as individual logging passwordsare in place when accessing these records.
+Safety measures such as routine back ups of data and software to facilitate audit trails should also be set.
 Servers should be kept in secure rooms and doors to these rooms should be locked when not in use.

-Physical records/paper documents containing personal/sensitive data, should be kept in locked cabinets and, where possible, these cabinets should be fire proof and kept elevated off the ground to prevent damage in case of flooding.
-An appropriate logging system should also be in place to ensure audit trails can be completed to check who have had access to what record.
+Physical records/paper documents containing personal/sensitive data, should be kept in locked cabinets and, where possible, these cabinets should be fire proof